GeniusVentures/cache-multi/restoremulti/README.md

 #### Using restore action outputs to make save action behave just like the cache action

-The outputs `cache-primary-key` and `cache-matched-key` can be used to check if the restored cache is same as the given primary key.
-Alternatively, the `cache-hit` output can also be used to check if the restored was a complete match or a partially restored cache.
+The outputs `cache-primary-keys` and `cache-matched-keys` can be used to check if the restored cache(s) are same as the given primary key.
+Alternatively, the `cache-hits` output(s) can also be used to check if the restored was a complete match or a partially restored cache.

 #### Ensuring proper restores and save happen across the actions